 The first thing you need to do is prepare the wreath.
 It will need to be completely dry before you add the flowers and leaves.
 Always protect your working surface.
-If you have a craft cutting mat, this is perfect, however an old newspaper or plastic tablecloth are great too.
+If you have a craft cutting mat, this is perfect, however, an old newspaper or plastic tablecloth are great too.
 We used acrylic paint on our wreath.
-It will give you a good coverage and is easy to work with.
+It will give you good coverage and is easy to work with.

 Paint a generous layer on the top side of the wreath.
 The main thing here is to make sure you can’t see any white.
 It actually doesn’t need to be too neat as texture will add to the overall effect.
 Set it to one side to dry completely before painting the back.
 This is really important as the paint will lift off and make a mess if it’s still wet.

 Once it is dry on both sides, it’s a good idea to seal the wreath with PVA glue.
 The process is the same as painting and you need to work on one side first, allowing it to dry before working on the other.
 This process will stop the paint flaking or marking your surface.

 Once your wreath is complete, you can start on the flowers.
 These are crochet and very quick to make.
 For our flowers, we used UK double knit wool and a 5mm crochet hook.
 This gave the flowers a more open weave look.
 If you want yours to be closer weave, use a 4mm hook but note that the flowers will be smaller and you will need to make more of them.